 Sanitize, sanitize, sanitize

 You don’t want that pretzel you dropped on the tray table.
 Most airlines don’t clean trays between flights.
 Before you touch anything, clean it with sanitizing wipes.
-These are 22 things your flight attendant won’t tell you.

 If your flight is cancelled…